nschonni/cordova-docs/articles/getting-started/create-a-hosted-app.md

 7. Press F5 to start the app.

      When the app loads, it displays a "Hello, your application is ready" message.
+(The first build always takes longer.)

     ![Run the default Blank App template](media/create-a-hosted-app/hosted-app-run-blank.png)